Manga Foe Ondoa

-Manga Michel Quentin Foe Ondoa (born 12 January 2005) is a French professional football player who plays as an attacking midfielder for Liga Portugal 2 club Oliveirense on loan from Estoril.
+Manga Michel Quentin Foe Ondoa (born 12 December 2005) is a French professional footballer who plays as an attacking midfielder for club AC Monza.

-Career
+Club career

-A youth product of Entente Feignies Aulnoye, Foe-Ondoa moved to Valenciennes' youth side in 2022.
+A youth product of Entente Feignies Aulnoye, Foe Ondoa moved to Valenciennes' youth side in 2022.
 He was promoted to their senior side in 2023, but rejected an offer to remain with the club after their relegation in the 2023–24 season.

-On 2 September 2024, he transferred to the Primeira Liga club Estoril.
+On 2 September 2024, he transferred to Portuguese club Estoril of the Primeira Liga.
 On 1 August 2025, he was loaned to Oliveirense for the 2025–26 season.

+On 4 June 2026, he transferred to Italian club Monza of the Serie A.

 Personal life

-Born in France, Foe-Ondoa is of Cameroonian descent.
+Born in France, Foe Ondoa is of Cameroonian descent.